 - Lyn Candles - probably the best candles and diffusers you will every burn and smell, a must when visiting Lynton.

-There are many more in the old town of Lynton & Lynmouth.
+There are many more shops in the old town of Lynton & Lynmouth.

 ATMs and Cash

 Lyn Financial Services on Lee Road, next to Londis has a multi-lingual Cash Machine open 24-hours.
 Both Londis and Costcutter supermarkets have ATMs for withdrawing cash.
 Cash can also be withdrawn over the counter of the local Post Office.
 Please note that during peak seasons the ATMs can run out of cash, so please make sure you have plenty.